snotskie/EpistemicNetworkAnalysis.jl/docs/src/icqe23.md

 )
 ```

+!!! activity

+    - Try changing the value of `windowSize` a few times
+    - What kind of impact does that have on the model?
+    - What does changing the `windowSize` mean when qualitatively when thinking about data that moves over a year?

 ### Plot Tweaks

 This is data that moves over time.
 And other projects I know have data that moves over different continuous variables, like grades or so on.
 Let's color code our plot to make that pop: